Babina081/restapi-using-postgres-nodejs-expressjs/README.md

 what i learnt:
-1) Created an api using postgres nodejs and expressjs
+1) Created a rest api using postgres nodejs and expressjs
 2) installed pg express and nodemon
 3) worked with pgAdmin
 4) worked with postgresSQL query